RAF Lakenheath

 Royal Air Force Lakenheath or RAF Lakenheath (IATA: LKZ, ICAO: EGUL) is a Royal Air Force station near the village of Lakenheath in Suffolk, England, UK, 4.7 mi north-east of Mildenhall and 8.3 mi west of Thetford.
-The base also sits close to Brandon.
+The installation's perimeter borders Brandon.

-Despite being an RAF station, Lakenheath currently only hosts United States Air Force (USAF) units and personnel.
+Despite being a RAF station, Lakenheath currently only hosts United States Air Force (USAF) units and military personnel.
 The host wing is the 48th Fighter Wing (48 FW), also known as the Liberty Wing, assigned to United States Air Forces in Europe - Air Forces Africa (USAFE-AFAFRICA).
 The wing operates the F-15E Strike Eagle and the F-35A Lightning II.

 History

 First World War

 The first use of Lakenheath Warren as a Royal Flying Corps airfield was during the First World War, when the area was made into a bombing and ground-attack range for aircraft flying from RFC Feltwell and RFC Thetford.